okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

     >**Note:** If you start a new ngrok session at any time, make sure to update the Event Hook URL.

 1. Click **Deliver Request**.
 The Event Hook Preview displays the status request as either successful or a failure.
 Check your local application console.
-The following message displays if successful:
+The following message appears if successful:

      `The user john.doe@example.com has been added to the Okta org!`